Custom Resource Definitions¶

 Important

 - You must configure the CRD schema before creating CIS.
-Run the command
+Run the following commands:

 deploys CIS in Custom Resource Mode.- CIS does not watch for Ingress/Routes/ConfigMaps when deployed in CRD Mode.